 The main compartment is not too spacious, so I don’t think this is a great backpack for travel.
 It does have a laptop sleeve and a tablet sleeve, as well as several smaller slip and zippered pockets.
 There is also the external zippered pocket on the front panel of the pack and the side water bottle pocket, but that’s it.
 And it does not get more minimalistic than that.

 Pacsafe does have several other anti-theft backpacks, some of which are suitable for travel.
 If you like the idea of an anti-theft backpack but want something minimalistic, be sure to check those out as well.

 Black Ember has an entire line of minimalist backpacks, so pretty much anything you pick up from them will be fine.
-The Citadel in particular is a really popular option, because it is carry on sized.
+The Citadel in particular is a really popular option because it is carry-on sized.
 But, I think it will perform best as an everyday backpack.
-It is made with laser-cut Hypalon, and from 800D 3-layer micro-hex performance textile which is waterproof.
+It is made with laser-cut Hypalon and from 800D 3-layer micro-hex performance textile which is waterproof.

 Those are some remarkably durable materials.
-Even the hardware on this backpack is insanely sturdy – the zippers are YKK, and all other hardware on the backpack is made from anodized and laser-etched aluminium.
+Even the hardware on this backpack is insanely sturdy – the zippers are YKK, and all other hardware on the backpack is made from anodized and laser-etched aluminum.
 If you want a truly premium backpack, then the Citadel is the way to go.

 The downside to all that craftsmanship is the price.
 This is not cheap for a minimalist backpack by any means, but it’s still not way too expensive or anything.